-Why Jesus chose ten as the number of virgins in the parable?
-It is Biblically a perfect number he could divide into two equal groups.
-For Jews, ten was the minimum number of people required to consider as a congregation.
-They built a synagogue, if at least ten Jews lived in one area.
+Why Jesus chose ten as the number of virgins in the parable: It is Biblically a perfect number that could be divided into two equal groups.
+For the Jews, ten was the minimum number of people required to consider a congregation.
+They built a synagogue, if at least ten Jews lived in a given area.
 When Boaz took Ruth as his wife, he “picked out ten of the elders of the town and asked them to sit nearby” (Ruth 4:2).
 Thus, ten was a common number of honorary escorts for Jewish wedding celebrations.

 Since the groom was coming at night, the virgins had to use the lighted lamp or torch to receive him.
 Jesus gave the light of grace at the reception of our baptism.
 We have to keep it lit to receive Jesus on his return.

 This parable will be clearer by understanding the traditional custom of Jewish marriage.
 It involved progressive steps.
 With the consent of the wedding couple, the parents arranged the marriage.
-After the engagement ceremony, the couples had a preparation period for the wedding, including setting up a living facility for the post-marital life.
+After the engagement ceremony, the couple had to go through a preparation period for the wedding, including setting up a living facility for its marital life.
 On the wedding day, the groom would go with his friends to the bride’s house to receive her from her parents.
 This must be the context when the ten virgins went out with their lamps to welcome the groom to the bride’s house.
 After the wedding there, the couple will go to the groom’s house for seven days of the wedding celebration.